magneticio/vamp.io/content/documentation/tutorials/merge-and-delete.md

 1. We initiate a running deployment by deploying Blueprint A
 * We introduce a new service to the deployment by merging Blueprint B with the running deployment
-* At this point, both blueprints are active allowing for a smooth transition.
-For example by canary release
+* At this point, both blueprints are active allowing for a smooth transition, for example, by canary release
 * Once we are fully on running on Blueprint B, we can remove/decommission Blueprint A

 ## Prepare our blueprint

 The below blueprint describes our more reasonable service topology.
-Again, this blueprint is completely valid by itself.
-You could just deploy it somewhere separately and not merge it with our over-engineered topology.
+This blueprint is completely valid by itself - you could just deploy it somewhere separately and not merge it with the over-engineered sava:1.2 topology.

 Notice the following:

-- There is only one backend cluster with one service
+- There is only one backend cluster, with one service
-- There is no gateway specified.
-This is because we will use the gateway already present and configured in the running deployment.
-It would be perfectly correct to specify the old gateway, just not necesary.
+- No gateway is specified (we will use the existing gateway in the running deployment)

 ```
 name: sava:1.3